cspblproject/cspbl/README.md

 I, like many people, struggle with viewing pornography on my laptop and phone.
 So far, the best way I have found to block sites is using the "hosts" method.
 More about that here (https://helpdeskgeek.com/how-to/block-websites-using-hosts-file/)

 Please use this file!
 As you discover sites that are missing, please do a pull request and we'll take a look and add them.

+# Things on this list
+1) Porn sites
+2) Torrent sites with pornography
+3) Image hosting sites with pornography